surrsurus/atom-rust-doc-viewer/README.md

 #### Credits

-A big thanks to https://github.com/gabceb/atom-web-view for a nice framework for having atom panels with iframes in them.
+A big thanks to [Atom Web View](https://github.com/gabceb/atom-web-view) for a nice framework for having atom panels with iframes in them.
 I encourage you to check it out.